Can You Live in the Silence?

 It’s sad, really, because I believe that mean people are hurt people.
 Is it as simple as ‘misery loves company’?
 I am not sure.

+When we live in silence, we grow, evolve, and thrive.
 It’s not a coincidence that when we’re alone, we can have peaceful thoughts.

-Peace starts within us.
 The way to peace, at least in my experience, is to think better thoughts.
 There is no other way around it.
-We can’t will peace to invade our lives, and we can’t pretend we feel peaceful to say we feel peaceful.
+We cannot will peace to invade our lives, and we cannot pretend to feel peaceful just because we say we do.
 Peace is found in the silence.

 In the silence, I realized I was worth more and left that job.